 Retention and de-identification.
 We de-identify stored search queries by removing the entirety of the IP address after 6 months, and cookie IDs and other cross-session identifiers after 18 months.

 Personalization through Microsoft account.
-Some Bing services provide you with an enhanced experience when you sign in with your Microsoft account, for example, syncing your search history across devices.
+Some Bing services provide you with an enhanced experience when you sign in with your personal Microsoft account, for example, syncing your search history across devices.
 You can use these personalization features to customize your interests, favorites, and settings, and to connect your account with third-party services.
 Visit the Bing Settings page to manage your personalization settings.

 Managing Search History.
 Bing's Search History service provides an easy way to revisit the search terms you've entered and results you've clicked when using Bing search through your browser.
 You may clear your search history in Bing Settings.
 Clearing your history removes it from the Search History service and prevents that history from being displayed on the site, but does not delete information from our search logs, which are retained and de-identified as described above.